 The scheme is open to all Wandsworth residents, although if you have a private landlord or a Housing Association landlord we would need their written consent to fit any additional security.

-To apply contact the Accommodation Procurement Team on 020 8871 7333.
+To apply contact the Landlord and Property Letting line on 020 8871 7333.
 You can be referred by a support agency, such as the police, victim support, a social worker or estate manager.